TarikTornes/uniLu_helper/README.md

 # uniLu_helper
-This project is a first version of a chatbot for the website of the University of Luxembourg
+This project is the second version of a chatbot for the website of the University of Luxembourg